TheEconomist/covid-19-excess-deaths-tracker/README.md

 ### Brazil

-We have used the Registro Civil, with data scraping by Brasil.IO, to import monthly data on deaths from all causes and covid during 2019-20 for five Brazilian cities: São Paulo, Rio de Janeiro, Fortaleza, Manaus and Recife.
+We have used the Registro Civil, with data scraping by Brasil.IO, to import monthly data on deaths from all causes and covid-19 during 2019-20 for five Brazilian cities: São Paulo, Rio de Janeiro, Fortaleza, Manaus and Recife.
 We have also imported historical data for 2016-18 from Brazil's DataSUS.

 | Variable          | Source                               | Notes                                                             |
 | ------------------| -------------------------------------|-------------------------------------------------------------------|